Porsil/mildew_detection_in_cherry_leaves/README.md

 Several issues were encountered with the CodeAnywhere IDE.

 Firstly, the IDE would often go offline for 2 to 3 seconds.
 For the most part this was not an issue but if this occurred whilst executing a cell in a Jupyter notebook the IDE would crash and require restarting.
 This meant it was particularly difficult to fit the model as successfully executing this process often took up to an hour.
 As such not as many models were trained as I would have hoped.
-I decided to stop after v5 and ensure my dashboard and ReadMe report were complete to ensure my project was submitted on time.
+I decided to stop after v5 and ensure my dashboard and ReadMe report were nearly complete to ensure my project would be submitted on time, before returning to create and fit further models.
 This issue also meant that early stopped was added to each model, as running all 25 epochs would take several hours and have a high risk of disconnection.
 This in turn meant that it was harder to detect if the model was overfitting.

 Secondly, during the model training impacted by the first issue, often the code that was saved and committed did not match the code what was in the workspace.
 Autosave was enabled and all code double checked to be saved by selecting File>Save All before the ‘git add’ and ‘git commit’ commands.
 This is shown in the commit for v4 where the code in Jupyter notebook 03_modelling_and_evaluation shows an error message for fitting the model, if this was true the outputs for the model would not have been generated.